hichem-abdellali/L2D2/README.md

 }
 ```

-The code includes the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code
+The code includes the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code.

 For the Matlab code, the Package contains all the necessary functions.

 Getting started